Eating fish, as part of a balanced diet, offers several nutritional benefits. But, how do the mercury levels in fish impact your health?

-First the facts: Americans ate an average of 14.9 pounds of fish and shellfish in 2016, according to the National Oceanic and Atmospheric Administration (NOAA).
-Of that fish, 90 percent falls within the “best choices” for seafood, as defined by the U.S. Food and Drug Administration (FDA) and Environmental Protection Agency (EPA), meaning it has low levels of mercury.
-Fish and shellfish in this category, such as salmon, catfish, tilapia, lobster and scallops, are safe to eat two to three times a week, or 8 to 12 oz. per week, according to the FDA.
+First the facts: Americans ate an average of 16.0 pounds of fish and shellfish in 2017, according to the latest report from the National Oceanic and Atmospheric Administration (NOAA).
+Of that amount, 90% falls within the “best choices” for seafood, as defined by the Food and Drug Administration (FDA) and United States Environmental Protection Agency (EPA), meaning it has low levels of mercury.
+Fish and shellfish in this category, such as salmon, catfish, tilapia, lobster and scallops, are safe to eat two to three times a week, or 8 to 12 ounces per week, according to the FDA.

 Call for an Appointment